8x8-dxi/ContactNowAPI/ECNOW.md

      * you wish to search for
      */
     'search' => array(
-        'id' => 34,// suppying id will ignore every other search fields
+        'id' => 34,// supplying id will ignore every other search fields
         //'phone' => '01234567890' // Will search all phone fields (HomePhone, WorkPhone, MobilePhone)

     ),
     /*
      * This filter only applies when using the 'search' filter.
-Defaults to wildecard search
+Defaults to wildcard search
      * when supplied will search the exact values provided the you search list */
     'type' => 'exact',